juangamella/causal-chamber-package/README.md

 ![Images collected from the Light Tunnel through a single batch](examples/package_rt_sample_images.png)

-You can find a full description of the chamber configuration and its variables can be found [here](https://cchamber-box.s3.eu-central-2.amazonaws.com/config_doc_lt_mk2_camera_fast.pdf).
+You can find a full description of this chamber configuration and its variables [here](https://cchamber-box.s3.eu-central-2.amazonaws.com/config_doc_lt_mk2_camera_fast.pdf).

 ### Submitting a job to the chamber queue